etalab/piaf/README.md

 cd piaf
 ```

-Then choose either to run the app through Docker-Compose or manually
+Then you have tow options : install the app with Docker or without

-### Installing through Docker-Compose
+### Installing with Docker-Compose

+As a prerequisite, you need to have installed Docker & Docker-compose on your computer.

+Then, type:

 ```bash
 docker-compose pull
 ```

-## Installing manually
+### Installing without

+As a prerequisite, you need to have installed on your computer:

+* Python 3.6+
+* Django 2.1.7+
+* Node.js 8.0+
+* Chromium (recommended)

 First install Python dependencies: